nivagator/shibbyxyz-hugo/content/os.md

 ## <a id="arch"></a>[Arch](https://archlinux.org/)
 Which leads to Arch.
 I found the [EFLinux Channel](https://www.youtube.com/channel/UCX_WM2O-X96URC5n66G-hvw) on youtube around this time and watched a lot of his Arch install video series.
-It dramatically expanded my understanding of how the kernal, OS and desktop are related and more importantly, not related. desktop was a self built gaming pc running Ryzen and an Nvidia GPU.
-I started with Ubuntu, but the look, feel and lack of gpu drivers led me to ask why I wouldn’t just start with Pop OS.
-Pop is Ubuntu based, has a great implementation of the Gnome desktop and has isos prepackaged with Nvidia drivers.
-Pop was exactly what Id for a modern system?
+It dramatically expanded my understanding of how the kernal, OS and desktop are related and more importantly, not related.

+My intention was to nuke and pave Arch with a tiling window manager.
 What am I giving up by moving to a tiling window manager?
 How are games handled with a tiling window manager?

-My intention was to nuke and pave Arch with a tiling window manager.

 ## <a id="archcraft"></a>[Archcraft](https://archcraft.io/)
 I eventually started playing with Archcraft.
 I wanted to stay with something Arch based and I was more than happy to install my own WM or DE but Archcraft offered pre-configured WM options for me to install and experiment with.
 For whatever reason I had decided that BSPWM was for me.
 Archcraft had a BSPWM install option.
 I had read about i3 (I think originally from [Jessie Frazelle](https://blog.jessfraz.com/post/ultimate-linux-on-the-desktop/) way back in 2017) but considered it to be "too hardcore" or some nonsense.